 Our grading system is designed to give the parents an indication of their child's performance.
-Semester grades include a semester exam, which is a percentage of the grade as determined by the teacher.
+Semester grades include a semester exam, which is a percentage of the final semester grade.
+Each academic department determines uniform standards within the department as to the relative value of final exams, tests, quizzes, homework, class participation, etc.

-Each academic department determines uniform standards within the department as to the relative value of tests, quizzes, homework, class participation, etc.
+100 - 90 excellent achievement in the subject or skill areas 89 - 80 good achievement in the subject or skill areas

-100 - 90 excellent achievement in the subject or skill areas 89 - 80 good achievement in the subject or skill areas 79 - 74 acceptable level of achievement in subject or skill areas 73 - 70 inadequate level of achievement in subject or skill - improvement needed 69 or below unsatisfactory level of achievement in subject or skill area (semester courses with this average must be repeated)
+79 - 74 acceptable level of achievement in subject or skill areas 73 - 70 inadequate level of achievement in subject or skill - improvement needed 69 or below unsatisfactory level of achievement in subject or skill area (semester courses with this average must be repeated)